Nicotine Inhaler: A Good Quit Smoking Tool?

 It is very important to disclose a complete medical history to your doctor before beginning any nicotine replacement therapy, including the nicotine inhaler.
 Special consideration needs to be taken with cardiovascular history, allergies, stomach conditions, diabetes, and kidney or liver problems.

-This is not a complete list of all of the safety considerations and side effects of nicotine inhalers, You can find more information here, and you should also discuss with the prescribing physician and pharmacist.
+This is not a complete list of all of the safety considerations and side effects of nicotine inhalers, You can find more information on the Nicotrol’s website here, and you should also discuss with the prescribing physician and pharmacist.

 Overusing a nicotine inhaler or smoking while using one can cause you risk and could lead to an overdose.